djs21/tmuxai/README.md

 TmuxAI supports customizable personas to adapt the AI's behavior for different tasks (e.g., pair programmer, sysadmin, debugger).
 Each persona has a custom system prompt.

+> **Note**: The persona system has been significantly improved with bug fixes that ensure proper persona selection, fallback behavior, and debug logging.
+Personas now work reliably across different configuration scenarios.

 #### Defining Personas

 Personas can be defined in two ways: